ChiefArtz/xAuth/README.md

-# xAuth (1.0.0)
+# xAuth [Version: 1.0.0]
 - xAuth, fully developed, 1.6 PocketMine-ready auth system.

 # xAuth advantages over SimpleAuth
-- xAuth protects users more and stops some events that simple auth does not.
+- xAuth protects users more and stops some events that SimpleAuth does not.
 - xAuth does not have permission bugs.
 - You can choose what gets stoped if a player is not logged in.
 - More config options.